HomeGuidesAPI Reference

 Installing the Role

-Our Aruba Central Ansible modules are packaged in the Aruba Central role.
+Our HPE Aruba Networking Central Ansible modules are packaged in the HPE Aruba Networking Central collection.

 Requirements